enkaell/chatTest/README.md

 # Test task, Socketio chat + FastAPI REST
-## Реализовано:
+## Realised features:

- - Базовые методы API с аутентификацией и авторизацией через OAuth2 + JWT
+ - Base API methods with auth through OAuth2 + JWT
- - Загрузка, кроп и сохранение картинок в БД
+ - Loading, crop and pictures saving in Database
- - Методы работы с чатами: создание,удаление
+ - Methods for chats: creating and deletion
- - Частичный функционал чатов на SocketIO (один сокет сервера для обработки сообщений, вступления в чаты)
+ - Partitial functional of chats based on SocketIO (one socket for message proccessing, other for chat joining)
- - Тестирование методов авторизации с помощью Pytest
+ - Pytest
- - Контейнеризация БД и АПИ
+ - Conterization of Backend and DB
- - Кастомный сваггер
+ - Custom Swagger

-## Можно реализовать:
+## Things to do:
- - Работу чата на websockets (из коробки FastAPI)
+ - Realise chat based on built-in FastApi websockets
- - Конфигурационные файлы (деплой, локальная сборка)
+ - Conf files (deploy or local)
- - Большее покрытие тестами + тесты сокетов
+ - Increase test coverage
- - Примонтировать сокеты к веб-приложению (у меня не получилось)
+ - Mount sockets to web app (I couldn't)
- - Конфигурационные файлы для Kuber (Ansible playbook (?))
+ - Conf file for Kubernetes
- - Кастомное логгирование
+ - Custom logging

-## Запуск
+## Run
 docker compose build && docker compose up

-(не смог обернуть сервер сокета в контейнер, оставил комментарий)
+(sockets weren't containerized)